How to Propagate Cancellation with Context in Go

 ctx, cancel := context.WithCancel(context.Background())

-// Start a goroutine that listens for cancellation
+// Start a goroutine that watches the context.

 go func() {